zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/create-custom-rule.md

 ---

-## 2. Create a Rule Config
+## 2. Create the Rule Config

-Create a config file in JSON format that will specify the rules configuration, store it beside the PHP class.
+Create a config file in JSON format that will specify the rule configuration, store it beside the PHP class as `config.json`.

 ```json
 {